notbenh/technosorcery.net/source/about/me/index.markdown

 I am a habitual learner, and am always seeking better (more efficient & elegent) ways to do whatever it is that I am working on at the time.
-I have also earned a reputation of having very high standards for code review, and have repeadedly been told by colleagues that they look forward to the code reviews since they have always been very constructive.
+I have also earned a reputation of having very high standards for code review, and have repeatedly been told by colleagues that they look forward to the code reviews since they have always been very constructive.